renatoGarcia/icecream-cpp/README.md

 Except for wide and Unicode string types (discussed below), when printing any other type we will have its serialized textual data in "execution encoding".
-That "execution encoding" may or may not be the same as the "output encoding", this one being the encoded expected by the configured [output](#output).
+That "execution encoding" may or may not be the same as the "output encoding", this one being the encoding expected by the configured [output](#output).
 Because of that, before we send that data to the output, we must transcode it to make sure that we have it in "output encoding".
 To that end, before delivering the text data to the [output](#output), we send it to the